 a) An event management plan would include:

 - The issue and control of ID cards for meetings;

 - An attendance list should be kept for all events, including registration to attend where possible, even when events are free of charge;

-- Whether there is the presence and responsibilities of security staff;
+- Whether there are the presence and responsibilities of security staff;

-- Compliance with advice received from the Police if necessary;
+- Compliance with the advice received from the Police if necessary;

 - Advertisement and publicity arrangements, including the content of posters and information on the web;